Sickos: Popularity

 The Sickos character, identified by his black shirt and the speech bubble reading "Yes… Ha ha ha… Yes!", became a popular image on social media, often used by users to express amusement at news or events perceived as unfortunate for the subject involved.
 In 2020, Nitish Pahwa of Slate noted political examples of its use, including mockery of efforts by Donald Trump supporters to overturn the 2020 United States presidential election and reactions to the Republican Party’s threats to boycott the 2020–21 United States Senate election in Georgia.

 Ward Sutton, who was frequently tagged when the image circulated, stated that he was uncertain how it became a meme, describing its spread as "a complicated and weird thing".
 He characterized the phenomenon as "mind-blowing" and expressed appreciation that the image generally appeared to be used humorously rather than maliciously.
 While Sutton welcomed the character’s popularity, he criticized unauthorized commercial use of the image.
 Official merchandise featuring the Sickos Guy is produced by The Onion.

+Its popularity has given rise to variants as well.
+Notably, in the wake of the 2026 announcement that the Paris prosecutor's office searched through the French offices of X over the Grok chatbot's image generation feature, (Note: See Grok sexual deepfake scandal.) a variant spread on rival social media platform Bluesky depicting the character as a stereotypical French aristocrat with a shirt saying "Pervers," still grinning through a window saying "Oui... hon hon hon... oui!"
+This variant was typically used with a news outlet's article on the office raid as a quote-post.